Kausheel/User_Management/README.md

 When the account activation link OR password reset link has been sent, the URL will contain a variable called 'hash.'
 You should check the contents of $_GET['hash'] on the same page that you linked to the user (check the Configuration file).
 The check_hash() function compares the hash in the URL with the database, and if the hash exists, it returns the type of hash i.e email validation OR a password reset.
-We check the type of hash to decide what we do next, either show a form for the user to type in a new password after a reset, OR call the activate_account() function.
+We check the type of hash to decide what we do next, either show a form for the user to type in a new password after a reset, OR call the account_activated() function.

     include('Authenticate.class.php');
     $auth = new Authenticate();

     if(strlen($_GET['hash']) == 42)